tubery/movieData/README.md

 Will I get points deducted for mostly black and white websites?
 I hope not as I am a very boring creative person.

+Javascript ramping up I will need to brush up using free code camp.

+Created HTML mockup using classes I intend to name

 ## Building

 ---

 1. Set up scaffoling boilerplate files and HTML

+2. Get data showing on page

+3. Allow interaction with data

+4. Style website

 ## Debugging